Short on time? Then the key things to know are:

 How to store colostrum milk

-Antenatally, you can use a 1ml syringe to draw up colostrum from a teaspoon or directly from the nipple ready for storage.
+Antenatally, you can use a 1ml syringe to collect the colostrum from a teaspoon or directly from the nipple ready for storage.
 When your baby arrives, this milk can be given while your baby sucks on your finger.
-You can ask your NHS midwife for syringes.
+You can ask your NHS midwife for sterile syringes.

 When baby is born, the World Health Organisation suggests expressing onto a teaspoon.
 These can be kept clean - with hot, soapy water and then sterilised under boiling water - and used easily to scoop up drops of colostrum from the nipple.